-Review: SOPHIE Rebuilds Pop in His Own Mysterious Image on ‘PRODUCT’
+Review: Pop Is Rebuilt in SOPHIE’s Own Mysterious Image on ‘PRODUCT’

 Release Date: November 27, 2015

-Samuel Long earns the rarest of pop boasts: He doesn’t sound like anyone else.
-This isn’t lost on the once-anonymous, lowercase male who’s adopted the uppercase female name SOPHIE and has likened his music to molecular gastronomy.
+SOPHIE earns the rarest of pop boasts: Not sounding like anyone else.
+This isn’t lost on the once-anonymous producer who has likened her music to molecular gastronomy.
 (There’s one chief difference, though — it’s far cheaper than eating at the Fat Duck.)
 At press time, all but one track on SOPHIE’s long-brewing debut “album” PRODUCT (which totals a spry 25 minutes) are available free on SoundCloud, and four of them were rounding the year-end list circuit before 2015.
 For $38 American you could own these songs on a CD in a textured “silicon bubble case” or, for $75, you can have them as a download accompanying another silicon “product,” described as “skin safe, odorless, and tasteless” because it’s a sex toy.
 Thus we’re given a choice of experiencing SOPHIE as music only, or as a physical object which may or may not assist with orgasm in a far more hands-on way than Barry White ever intended.
 The music can be everything or a component in something larger.
-With all due respect to Kanye, Yeezus’ invisible artwork /clear-jewelbox bid didn’t actually double as an accessory to help f**k anyone’s Hampton spouse.
+With all due respect to Kanye, Yeezus’ invisible artwork /clear-jewelbox bid didn’t actually double as an accessory to help fuck anyone’s Hampton spouse.

 The instant classic “Bipp” sets the stage here just as it did for PC Music altogether in 2013, as a slightly new-jack-y floor filler built on stabs of pulled-taffy synth so aggressive you don’t even notice there aren’t any drums until a thinkpiece mentions it.
 But its B-side, “Elle,” has aged unprecedentedly well over the last two years, with its somber thicket of strings (fit for Björk’s Homogenic) vying with mechanized yelps and faucet droplets.
 Last year’s more industrialized “Lemonade”/“Hard” twofer was a move away from dance music, into trickier dynamic structures and more overt subversion — “Lemonade” is a high-tech advertisement for a drink even kindergarteners can manufacture and distribute, while “Hard” is adults-only innuendo provided by GFOTY, over what sounds like an unfair fight between the full cast of Stomp and your grandmother’s heirloom music box.
 The implicit challenge of placing four new songs against these proven bangers is that they have to match the quality.
 Most of them are actually better.